cangelis/simple-validator/README.md

 # Simple Validator Documentation

-Simple validator is an awesome and easy to validator for php
+Simple validator is an awesome and easy to use validator for php

 ## A few examples: